TecnicasdeAquiculturaInteligente/Apresentaces/README.md

 # Apresentacoes
-Apresentações gerais de membros do TAI
+Todas as apresentações gerais de membros do TAI